raspiblitz/raspiblitz/FAQ.md

 To rescue/export your Lightning data from a RaspiBlitz (since v1.1):

 * SSH into your RaspiBlitz and EXIT to terminal from the menu.
-* then run: `/home/admin/config.scripts/lnd.rescue.sh backup`
+* then run: `/home/admin/config.scripts/lnd.backup.sh lnd-export-gui`
 * follow the instructions of the script.

 This will create a lnd-rescue file (ends on gz.tar) that contains all the data from the LND.
 The script offers you a command to transfer the lnd-rescue file to your laptop.
 If the transfer was successful you can now setup a fresh RaspiBlitz.
 Do all the setup until you have a clean new Lightning node running - just without any funding or channels.